1967 Alberta general election: Social Credit campaign

 The Social Credit government had prepared well for the election in advance, with the party maintaining a significant war chest.
 The Social Credit government came under criticism for low non-renewable resource royalty rates compared to other developed nations, which it counted by saying the royalties were the highest in Canada.
 Social Credit focused on their governance record rather than make significant policy commitments, although the Social Credit government did commit to study rising car insurance rates.
 Furthermore the Social Credit government argued they spent the most per capita on social issues despite having the lowest tax rate.

-An internal controversy occurred when Albert Bourcier, a Social Credit MLA from 1935–1952 filed papers to contest the Edmonton-Jasper Place constituency against incumbent Social Credit MLA John Horan.
+An internal controversy occurred when Albert Bourcier, a Social Credit MLA from 1935 to 1952 filed papers to contest the Edmonton-Jasper Place constituency against incumbent Social Credit MLA John Horan.
 Bourcier was still an active member of the Social Credit Party, but was ejected from the party prior to the election.
 It was the second time Bourcier was ejected from the party, the first being in 1949 as a sitting MLA.
 Horan was re-elected with 36.3 per cent of the vote, while Bourcier received 1.5 per cent of the vote.